julienbrs/minimal-blockchain/readme.md

 ## About the project

-Simple blockchain project node using ECDSA technology that demonstrates the power of public key cryptography in securing transactions between accounts.
-With this project, you can safely transfer funds from one account to another using digital signatures, which ensure that only the user with the appropriate private key can authorize a transaction.
+Simple blockchain project node using ECDSA technology that demonstrates the power of public key cryptography in securing transactions between local accounts.
+With this project, you can safely transfer funds locally from one account to another using digital signatures, which ensure that only the user with the appropriate private key can authorize a transaction.

 <div align="center">
     <a>